jokineno/Co2-study-in-R/ReaktorGithub_2.md

     ## ppm     0.8936482 1.0000000

 -   All the gasses are highly correlated with TempAvg - Average Temperature.
--   Average correlation is &gt;80%
+-   Average correlation between gasses and Average Temperature is more than 80%

 #### I have shown that there is an upward trend in both temperature and gas emissions.
 There's also strong correlations between those features.
 Co2 also forms the majority of emissions (66% - at year 2010)

+-   Next I will do modelling and find out what kind of models performs best in fitting the data and performing predictions.

 Modelling
 =========